redrambles/git-glider/README.md

 # git-glider

-A collection of bash commands to streamline your Git workflow and maintain a clean, understandable Git history.
+A collection of shell commands to streamline your Git workflow and maintain a clean, understandable Git history.

 ## Getting started